Xpra-org/xpra/docs/Usage/Security.md

 Xpra supports a large number of picture and video codecs as well as raw uncompressed pixel data.
 Each option has different strengths and weaknesses.
 The raw options `rgb` and `mmap` are obviously the safest since they do not require any parsing, but they can require humongous amounts of bandwidth (ie: tens of Gbps for a 4K window).
 Older picture encodings like `png` and `jpeg` are probably the safests due to their maturity.
-Video encodings as well as newer picture encodings derived from the same technologies (like `webp` and `avif`) are probably less safe due to their complexity.
+Video encodings as well as newer picture encodings derived from the same technologies (like `webp` and `avif`) are probably less safe due to their complexity - see also _hardawre access_ below.

 ### [Printing](../Features/Printing.md)
 Printer forwarding presents security challenges for both the server and the client: